The Manxman (1929 film): Production

 The Manxman began filming on the Isle of Man, but Hitchcock eventually relocated production to Polperro, Cornwall due to frequent creative interference from author Hall Caine, who lived on the Isle of Man.
 Other scenes were shot at British International Pictures' Elstree Studios, to which Caine was invited to observe.
 The director began work on the film just two weeks after the birth of his daughter Patricia Hitchcock.

-Preservation and home video status
+Preservation and home media

 A restoration of The Manxman was completed in 2012 as part of the BFI's £2 million "Save the Hitchcock 9" project to restore all of the director's surviving silent films.

-Like Hitchcock's other British films, all of which are copyrighted worldwide, The Manxman has been heavily bootlegged on home video.
+The Manxman has been heavily bootlegged on home video.
 Various licensed, restored releases have appeared on DVD, Blu-ray and video on demand services from Optimum in the UK, Lionsgate and Kino Lorber in the US, and many others.

-At the end of 2024, The Manxman will enter the public domain in the United States but only in its non-restored, scoreless form.
-It will remain copyrighted in the rest of the world until the end of 2050.
+On January 1, 2025, The Manxman entered the public domain in the United States.
+Due to differing copyright laws, 'The Manxman' will not enter the public domain in the Isle of Man, nor the UK until 2050 (70 years after the death of the director).